dmdelorme/sk-plugin-python-epsolar/README.md

 The xr_usb_serial_common_1a driver needs to be installed as per instutions in folder.
 Test by plugging in the USB cable from epsolartracer

+ pip install  -U pymodbus

+I need some feed back to make this all work for other people..

 "ls /dev/tty*"

 You should see.